lin-zheng-uk/lin-zheng-uk/README.md

 ### LZ
-- 🔭 PhD, a researcher and a data scientist at UCL Energy Institute.
+- 🔭 A researcher and a data scientist at UCL Energy Institute.
 - 🌱 My interests are the application of AI, machine learning, and data science techniques in "buildings and energy".
 - 👯 Keywords: building energy, carbon emissions, fuel/energy poverty, occupant behaviour etc.
 - 📫 To reach me: lin.z@ucl.ac.uk